SmartTradeAccount/SmartTradeinvest/README.txt

 Often maximum step is 1 2 3 4 and 5 and as can you see in demo videos.

+ADDED MARTINGALE TYPE AS AN OPTION IN LOGIN WINDOW.

 --------------	THREE STRATEGY TYPES-----------------
-1. Strategy 1 "Buy_Sell_SmartTrade-Martingale"
+1. Strategy 1 "Buy-BuySmartTrade_Bigger_Profit" -default
 This strategy will place CALLE(call or equal contracts in market) or PUTTE(put or equal contract in market) on duration 1 or 2 ticks.
 If the contract is lost the soft will place a opposite contract type ex if step 1 was CALLE step 2 will be PUTTE and STEP 3 CALLE, will place the opposite contracts until it wins.
 If the group was finished with a win, last contract type will be placed in market again ... and do to infinite this algo...)
+The key is that if you win under than step 6 all the profit will be placed on the nextr transaction and profit is bigger

-2. Strategy 2 "Buy-BuyOrSell-Sell-Martingale"
+2. Strategy 2 ""Buy_Sell_SmartTrade""
+This strategy will place CALLE(call or equal contracts in market) or PUTTE(put or equal contract in market) on duration 1 or 2 ticks.
+If the contract is lost the soft will place a opposite contract type ex if step 1 was CALLE step 2 will be PUTTE and STEP 3 CALLE, will place the opposite contracts until it wins.
+If the group was finished with a win, last contract type will be placed in market again ... and do to infinite this algo...)
+Without the key

+3. Strategy 3 "Buy-BuyOrSell-Sell"
 This strategy will place randomly the first contract type and will multiply the  ammount in the next step with the same contract type
 Ex: PUTTE (step 1 -lost) PUTTE (step 2 lost) PUTTE(step 3 lost) ....PUTTE(step 6(win))

-3. Strategy 3 "Buy_Sell_NoMartingale"
-This strategy will place as the strategy 1 one and second oposite and so on until it wins but with the same amount set when login to the app.
-So step 1-> putte (amount 0.35) Step 2 (calle amount 0.35) and so on For this strategy you shall have wins> lost on the left side

 The bot take place contracts until it is win.
 If the acocunt has no meny for the step will be blocked in that step and you need to restart the application and after that you will start also for step 1.